hachyderm/community/community.hachyderm.io/content/en/blog/posts/2026-02-moderator-minute/index.md

 As always, processes grow over time, and this conversation is no exception.

 ‡ Discord: we're actually in the process of migrating out of Discord to Zulip!
-We're not doing the final leg of the proces until the moderation team feels appropriately comfortable and confident with the new tools.
+We're not doing the final leg of the proces until the moderation team feels appropriately comfortable and confident with the new tools, though it's probable that future discussions will be in Zulip so stay tuned.